julia-actions/setup-julia/README.md

 * Check if a cached version of Julia is available instead of installing it everytime CI runs ([waiting on GitHub to add proper caching](https://twitter.com/natfriedman/status/1164210683979812869))
 * Add support for nightly Julia builds.
-* Write some unit tests for the action.
 * Add CI script that checks if tags have been updated on release.
 * Hash and signature checks.